srmelody/pusherBackend/README.md

 ### Things we've noticed:

  * Multiple channel subscriptions and event binding will all communicate over one web socket connection.
 Messages come across as frames that have channel names in the payload.
  * Subscribing to multiple private channels can cause lots of authorization requests.  https://github.com/dirkbonhomme/pusher-js-auth is a solution for batching these requests.
+This code uses the multi-auth plugin.
- * You can configure the authentication/authorization endpoint in the pusher client library (/pusher/auth is the default)
+ * You can configure the authentication/authorization endpoint in the pusher client library (/pusher/auth is the default, I changed it to /realtime/auth)

 ### Things we need to decide on:

-* Where does the authorization endpoint (currently called /pusher/auth in PusherServer.java) reside?
-It seems like it should be in the same service as the service that processes change notifications and POSTs to pusher.
+* Where does the authorization endpoint (currently called /realtime/auth in PusherServer.java) reside?
+It seems like it should be in the same service as the service that processes change notifications and POSTs messages to pusher.
 * Is the processing a separate service, pipeline, something else?
 Or do we put it into pigeon?
-Is Pusher's API really a webhook recipient?
+Can Pusher's API be modeled as a webhook recipient?